travisdoor/bl/docs/master/docs/book/functions.md

 ### export

-Functions with an export directive are exported from the binary and available to be called from other libraries or executables.
+Functions with an `export` directive are exported from the binary when program is compiled as a shared library (with `-shared` flag).
+So the function may be called from the other libraries or executables after successful linking.
 The `#export` directive can be optionally followed by the linkage name of the exported symbol.
 If the linkage name is not specified, the function name is used instead.

 The export functions must strictly follow *C call conventions*.
+That means, the function cannot be polymorphic (generated in compile time).

 ```rust
 my_add :: fn (a: s32, b: s32) s32 #export "add" {